 On a quarterly basis, the Investment Manager provides a detailed analysis of the NAV highlighting any movements and assumption changes from the previous quarter's NAV.
-The Audit Committee considers and challenges this analysis and the rationale of any changes made.
-The Committee has satisfied itself that the key estimates and assumptions used in the valuation model, which are disclosed in note 2 to the financial statements, are appropriate and that the investments have been fairly valued.
+This analysis and the rationale for any changes made is considered and challenged by the Chairman of the Audit Committee and subsequently approved by the Board.
+The Audit Committee has satisfied itself that the key estimates and assumptions used in the valuation model are appropriate and that the investments have been fairly valued.
+The key estimates and assumptions include the useful life of the assets, the discount factors, the level of wind resource, the rate of inflation, the price at which the power and associated benefits can be sold and the amount of electricity the assets are expected to produce.